AI for Good

 Using the annotated messages, the machine learning algorithm optimizes a model that relates messages to their corresponding inquiries.
 The details vary on the exact algorithm used, but generally, successful algorithms learn patterns in the way different inquiries are phrased, while disregarding irrelevant details in the message.

 As the predictions of the model ultimately reflect the data it was provided, if there are biases in the messages or in the way the annotators labeled them, those biases will make their way into the model.
-An example of this involving the virtual agent had to do with foreign language detection.
+An example of this involving the AI assistant had to do with foreign language detection.
 The overwhelming majority of renter messages in our system are in English, but there are some messages written in other languages, most notably Spanish.
 Because these messages only constitute a small percentage overall, the model can’t learn the relationship between the foreign-language words and their corresponding content.
 Additionally, because annotators sourced by third-party annotation services likely don’t have the requisite knowledge to annotate these messages, foreign-language messages may get skipped and not included in the final annotated dataset.
 Hiring specialized annotators for different languages may be possible, but it’s difficult and can extend the data collection process.
 Again, even if it’s addressed, the messages still constitute a small percentage of the data, steering the model away from improving to recognize those examples.
-The resulting virtual agent may help most customers, but it’ll fail to service a specific, considerable part of the community.
+The resulting AI assistant may help most customers, but it’ll fail to service a specific, considerable part of the community.
 Though it might not be reflected in the final performance numbers, this is a major failing that needs to be addressed.

 Recall one of the goals of Funnel’s H.O.M.E. initiative is to provide underprivileged renters with access to good housing.
-Because the ability to execute on this requires good and timely service from the moment a prospective renter first reaches out, in many ways the H.O.M.E. initiative begins with the virtual agent.
+Because the ability to execute on this requires good and timely service from the moment a prospective renter first reaches out, in many ways the H.O.M.E. initiative begins with the AI assistant.
 Because the training requires a dataset annotated for specific content, this meant making sure that the one of the categories provided to the annotators relates to affordable housing.
 While this inquiry also constitutes a relatively small percentage of messages (see the figure above), it’s important to capture these inquiries regardless of their overall frequency.
-The screenshot below shows how the agent handles these messages.
+The screenshot below shows how the assistant handles these messages.
 Additionally, since affordable housing usually refers only to subsidized housing, we’ve also added another category to address a general concern over finding the most affordable apartment.
-To inquiries like, “What are your cheapest one bedrooms?”, the agent can provide the most relevant feedback, ordered by price.
+To inquiries like, “What are your cheapest one bedrooms?”, the assistant can provide the most relevant feedback, ordered by price.
 These kinds of inquiries are especially important to respond to given the uncertainty and hardship related to the pandemic.

 Introduce Fairness Metrics

 While we all possess an instinctive sense of what’s fair, it’s more difficult to distill it down into explicit criteria for what constitutes fairness that a computer can understand.
 Traditionally, machine learning algorithms optimize performance in terms of overall accuracy, or the number of false positives and negatives, but if they are to produce models that lead to fair treatment across different groups, it’s likely they’ll have to take into account other metrics that explicitly calculate fairness.
 What makes this difficult is that there isn’t a single definition of what constitutes fairness even within a given application.
-For the virtual agent, one way of assessing fairness might involve penalizing poor performance on messages from underrepresented groups, but which messages to penalize and to what extent is up for debate.
+For the AI assistant, one way of assessing fairness might involve penalizing poor performance on messages from underrepresented groups, but which messages to penalize and to what extent is up for debate.
 The point is not to devise one authoritative definition of fairness for all time, but to bring war

 eness to the issue, open up a debate about how to tackle it, and generate consensus about possible solutions.
 What if presentations of machine learning results included “fairness” as a metric alongside the more common, “F1” score?
 More importantly, what would that mean for future renters in terms of broadening housing access for all?